 Purpose of document: This policy provides the Pay Policy statement for this year.

+Type of document: Policy

+Document checked by Legal No

+If applicable, has an initial

+Equality Impact Assessment

+(EIA) been completed?

+Document lead and author: HR Team

+Document lead and admor.
+TK Team

+Dissemination:

+Guidance documents listed in policy

+this be read in conjunction with:

+M/ls a will assistant the decrease LID To any

+Who will review the document HR Team

+(job title):

-Type of document: Policy Document checked by Legal No If applicable, has an initial Equality Impact Assessment (EIA) been completed?
-Document lead and author: HR Team Dissemination: What other documents should this be read in conjunction with: Guidance documents listed in policy Who will review the document (job title): HR Team Why is this document being reviewed?
-New/ Review of existing Policies and Procedures Mandatory read Yes
+Why is this document being New/ Review of existing Policies and Procedures

+reviewed?
+The state of the s

+Mandatory read Yes